charlesvestal/extending-move/README.md

 - **Chord Kit Generation**
   - Create chord variations from any WAV file
 - Includes common chord voicings (Cm9, Fm7, AbMaj7, etc.)
-- Chord types now support multiple octave "voicings" like closed, drop‑2 and drop‑3
+- Chord types now support multiple octave "voicings" like closed, drop‑2, drop‑3, open and power
-- Each pad has its own Voicing dropdown so you can mix Default, Closed, Drop‑2 and Drop‑3 styles
+- Each pad has side-by-side dropdowns for its Chord, Voicing and Octave settings
 - An Octave dropdown lets you shift each pad from -2 to +2 octaves
 - Automatic pitch-shifting and normalization
   - Download as `.ablpresetbundle` or place directly on device